5 ways Oxford House School prepares children for the 11-plus exam

 We build skills into class activities throughout our pupils’ educational journeys.
 For example:

-- Our Form V pupils attend a weekly after school 11+ club to become familiar with the format and timings of exam papers.
+- Year 5 pupils attend a weekly after school 11+ club to become familiar with the format and timings of past papers.

 The ‘heightened’ curriculum we offer at Oxford House School ensures children are ahead of what is expected for their age groups.